smaerivo/fraxion/README.md

 # fraxion
 Java Fraxion Fractal Explorer Application

-Refer to the [Fraxion](https://www.maerivoet.org/index.php?page=software-fraxion) for more information and examples.
+Refer to the [Fraxion website](https://www.maerivoet.org/index.php?page=software-fraxion) for more information and examples.